willzlee/game/README.md

 ### Usage
 Open language.html, add values to the fields, then click on the Generate button, a newly generated sentence will be displayed.
 If an error occurs, the error message will be shown.
+Note: you need to activate (click) the input field in order to add its value to params

 ## Solution-2: React